 One-time savings erode without structural change.
 The audit concludes with a FinOps maturity roadmap and a cost governance framework that embeds ongoing visibility into the operating model.
 Spend is tagged to outcomes, reviewed on a regular cadence, and managed for benefits realisation rather than an annual budget cycle.

 An AI-led cost diagnostic takes two weeks.
-The output is a quantified, prioritised view of the saving available across cloud, licences, and operating spend, with the evidence to act on it.
+The output is a quantified, prioritised view of the saving available across cloud, licences, operating spend, and AI token consumption, with the evidence to act on it.